jakydibe/Zone/README.md

 ## Overview

-**Zone** is a PE-obfuscator equipped with a metamorphic engine, designed to evade static analysis.
+**Zone** is a raw payload and PE-obfuscator equipped with a metamorphic engine, designed to evade static analysis.
 This project represents a significant personal achievement, likened to the most challenging "hello_world.exe" I've ever created.

 ## Introduction to Metamorphism